 1. Air Things Out

 Let your RV sit with everything opened up for as long as you can.
 An entire morning and afternoon during mild weather is best.
 A mixture of sunlight and fresh air can do wonders to combat any unpleasant chemical smells building up in your RV!
+Never open up your windows and ceiling vents during times of inclement weather.

+Even the smallest bit of water damage can wreak havoc on your RV.
+The last thing you want to do is ruin your brand new travel trailer or motorhome and have to deal with leaks!
 It may take a few sessions of airing out your camper before you notice any big changes to the chemical smell.
 However, if you have ample time before your upcoming camping trip to do this, it’s definitely one of the most effective things that you can do.

 2. Heat Up Your RV

+Many RV owners swear by the heat technique when it comes to removing new RV smell.
+This simply means running your RV heater for a few hours after you first bring it home.
 The idea behind this process is that the heat burns away any unpleasant chemical smells.
 This can include both formaldehyde scents and any scents used by RV manufacturers to cover up the initial formaldehyde smell.

 Let your rig sit with the furnace running for no less than 12 hours.
 You can go for a full 24 hours if your RV is in a safe and observable location.
-Then, turn off your furnace and get your vent fan running so that you can totally remove any unpleasant scents that might have built up during this time.
+Then, turn off your furnace and get your vent fan running so you can totally remove any unpleasant scents that might have built up during this time.

 3. Cook Something Good